How Much Does a Professional Website Cost in the UK?

 Uncover the True Cost of Professional UK Websites in 2026

 In 2026, a professional UK website can range from a shoestring DIY setup to a fully bespoke platform costing tens of thousands.
 Most small-business projects fall between freelance rates and small-agency packages.
-This guide breaks those ranges down, explains the key cost drivers, and gives practical advice so you can set a realistic budget and avoid surprises.
+This guide breaks down those ranges, explains the key cost drivers, and provides practical advice to help you set a realistic budget and avoid surprises.
 You’ll find typical price bands for brochure sites and online stores, the difference between one-off and ongoing costs, how the choice of provider affects total ownership, regional price variations across the UK, and clear steps to maximise return on investment.

 Average website costs in the UK for 2026 — a quick overview